Hi-Media/reST-test/doc/readguide.rst

 The following table clarifies the conventions used across this guide.

-.. table:: Table 1 Typographic conventions that apply across this guide
+.. table:: Typographic conventions that apply across this guide

    ==============  =======================================================================================================================================================================================================================
    Convention      Meaning